mramshaw/helm-test/README.md

 Note that the installation is called `crazy-kudu` and that our ___pods___ are starting.

-Also, the installation displays a number of useful comments (these vary depending upon the chart, and may not always be present).
+Also, the installation displays a number of useful comments (these vary depending upon the chart).

 [It may take some time before everything is up and running.]